This post contains affiliate links.

-This Grapefruit Brulee recipe transforms bitter grapefruit into a rich, sweet, decadent breakfast!
-It’s the perfect healthy breakfast for special mornings.
+Made with just two ingredients, this grapefruit brulee recipe transforms bitter grapefruit into a rich, sweet, decadent breakfast!
+It’s the perfect healthy breakfast for special mornings and is best enjoyed with a dollop of yogurt or fresh whipped cream.

-Caramelizing the sugar on the grapefruit helps to take some of that bitterness out and turns it into an ultra-delicious, decadent breakfast that comes together pretty quickly.
-Perfect for adding an easy yet fancy addition to your brunch lineup!
+Caramelizing the sugar on the grapefruit helps to remove some of that bitterness and turns it into an ultra-delicious, decadent breakfast that comes together pretty quickly.
+It’s perfect for adding an easy yet fancy addition to your brunch lineup!

-Ingredients for this bruleed grapefruit couldn’t be simpler!
-Only two ingredients for the base and then you can spice it up with whatever sounds tasty.
+Ingredients for this bruleed grapefruit couldn’t be more straightforward!
+Only two ingredients for the base, and then you can spice it up with whatever sounds tasty.

-- Grapefruit: Grapefruit is a winter citrus fruit that doesn’t always get the respect it deserves next to blood oranges, Meyer lemons, and sumo oranges.
-But, I promise it deserves all the love too!
+- Grapefruit: Grapefruit is a winter citrus fruit that doesn’t always get the respect it deserves, unlike blood oranges, Meyer lemons, and sumo oranges.
+But I promise it deserves all the love, too!

-- Sugar: I prefer to use white sugar or brown sugar, but coconut sugar or monk sugar would be tasty too!
+- Sugar: I prefer to use white or brown sugar, but coconut or monk sugar would be tasty, too!

 - Toppings: The fun part about these is that you can top them with a variety of fun additions.
-Some favorites of mine are sea salt, pistachios, and marscarpone for a little grapefruit creme brûlée action.
+Some favorites of mine are sea salt, pistachios, and mascarpone for a bit of grapefruit creme brûlée action.

-This quick grapefruit brulee recipe only requires a few simple steps and honestly takes longer to cool than to make.
+This quick grapefruit brulee recipe only requires a few simple steps and takes longer to cool than make.
 The hardest part is waiting!

 Place cut side down on a few layers of paper towels for 5 to 10 minutes to remove excess moisture.

-Sprinkle 1 tablespoon of sugar on each half.
+Sprinkle a tablespoon of sugar on each half.
 Use a kitchen torch to melt and lightly brown the sugar.
 While the sugar is still hot, sprinkle with a pinch of coarse sea salt.

 Step 4: Serve